List of The Hardy Boys characters: Casefiles

 In the Casefiles, the differences between Frank and Joe are more pronounced as Joe's personality is somewhat changed because of the death of his girlfriend, Iola Morton.
 Frank (although the death of Iola does affect him somewhat) stays more or less the same.

 In the Casefiles series, the Hardy boys collaborate with The Gray Man, who works for the Network—a secret government intelligence agency—to fight the Assassins, an international terrorist organization responsible for his girlfriend Iola's death.

-Also, the Casefiles were written between the late 1980s and 1990s unlike the original series (1927–79), home computers were available, and because of this Frank's character is modernized and he becomes a PC computer buff; in one book he is even able to hack into the Bayport City computer system.
-Frank is also well-versed in the making of bombs and is also able to disassemble them, which saves his and many other's lives many times.
+As the Casefiles were written between the late 1980s and 1990s, unlike in the original series (1927–79), home computers were available.
+Because of this, Frank's character is modernized, becoming a PC buff; in one book he is even able to hack into the Bayport City computer system.
+Frank is also well-versed in the making of bombs and is able to disassemble them, which saves his and others' lives many times.
 As was the case in the previous series, Joe acts as the mechanic for the boys and is often described as being very athletic.